deepgram/web-next/content/blog/posts/ai-show-different-types-of-machine-learning/index.md

 ---
-title: "What are the different types of machine learning? - AI Show"
+title: What are the different types of machine learning? - AI Show
-description: ""
+description: Learn about the different kinds of machine learning in this episode of the AI Show.
 date: 2018-09-15
 cover: https://res.cloudinary.com/deepgram/image/upload/v1661981314/blog/ai-show-different-types-of-machine-learning/what-are-the-different-types-of-machine-learning-b.jpg
 authors: